amoavinis/trajectory-outliers/README.md

 In case you use anything from this work, please mention it in your work :-)

+Contact the author at `amoavinis@gmail.com` if you need any help with the code or the published documents.

 ## Usage guide
 You will need `python3` to be installed in your system, the code has been tested with Python version 3.10.6.
 Before execution, firstly run
 ```